 The species represented in the rarefied dataset differ from the ones found when using the eDNA index for the 16S primer.
-Most of the community assemblage difference (CAP1=85%) is driven by differences between water and sediment samples, with six species being underrepresented in the latter: Burkholderiales bacterium TP637, Curvibacter sp.
-UKPF8, beta proteobacterium Mzo1, Diaphorobacter ruginosibacter, Stella humosa and Verminephrobacter aporrectodeae.
-All of them, with the exception of the last one, V. aporrectodeae, were also found as significantly different in the DeSeq2 analysis.
-The PERMANOVA result was also significant in this case (p = 0.001), as well as for all the pairwise comparisons (Table 3).
+Most of the community assemblage difference in the eDNA index (CAP1=85%) is driven by differences between filtration and sediment protocols, with six species being underrepresented in the latter: Burkholderiales bacterium TP637, Curvibacter sp.
+UKPF8, Diaphorobacter ruginosibacter and Verminephrobacter aporrectodeae (Comamonadaceae); beta proteobacterium Mzo1 (Oxalobacteraceae); and, Stella humosa (Peptostreptococcaceae).
+Most of these species were also recovered in the DESeq2 and ALDEx2 analyses, with the exception of V. aporrectodeae. .
+The PERMANOVA result also showed relatively high effect (R2 = 0.44; p = 0.001), but for the pairwise comparisons the effect between the filtration protocols (NF vs. PF) was relatively small (R2 = 0.15;Table 4).

 Discussion

 Standardized protocols to process eDNA are under development (e.g. Bohmann et al., 2021), but to implement these efficiently it is necessary to compare biases in taxa detection associated with different protocols.
 Here, we have explored the detection biases in community composition introduced by freezing water samples prior to filtration (for storage purposes), and the use of sediment samples as an alternative to sampling turbid waters.
-We find that pre-freezing water does not affect the recovery of community composition either for the 12S and 16S primers, compared to the no freezing protocol.
-This is the case even when filters of larger pore size (3 μm) are used.
-Sediment samples recovered eDNA from organisms that inhabit the water column, however, due to high variability among replicates in read abundance, we suggest increasing the number of biological replicates in the field.
+We find that pre-freezing water does incur some effect on the recovery of community composition, but most strongly for the 16S primer, while having a relatively small effect for the 12S when using larger, cellulose nitrate pore size filters (3 μm).The sediment protocol was able to recover eDNA from organisms that inhabit the water column, however, due to high variability in read abundance among replicates, we suggest increasing the number of biological replicates and/or the volume sampled in the field.

 Tag-jumping contamination